 |

-While Confederate artillery pounded Cemetery Ridge near Gettysburg, another drama was unfolding three miles to the east.
-Union and Confederate cavalry
+the center of the Union line on Cemetery Ridge.
+While Confederate artillery pounded Cemetery Ridge near Gettysburg on July 3, another drama was unfolding three miles to the east.
+Union and

-(American Civil War Cavalry Organization) had skirmished east of Gettysburg on July 2, and Union scouts
+Confederate cavalry (American Civil War Cavalry Organization) had skirmished east of Gettysburg the day prior, and Union scouts

 on the Hanover Road were alert to any troop movements in that direction.